amelia2802/App-of-Requirements/README.md

 - ## What is App of Requirements?
   - App of Requirements is a non-profit community ogranised by the students of Siliguri Institute of Technology that helps students learn CS/IT subjects,connect and discuss with their peers,seniors or juniors & showcase their extra-curriculum activities.
 - ## Who can register here?
-  - All the faculties along with the students of CSE & IT can register in AOR.
-Unfortunately other departments can't join now.
+  - All the faculties along with the students can register in AOR.
 - ## How can you help me learn ?
    - You'll learn by reading from the books provided in our digital library.
 You'll also discuss with your friends or serniors here.
 - ## How did App of Requirements get started?
    - Diptiman Majumder,Arghadeep Bagchi,Arnab Roy & Amelia Dutta developed the AOR in 2022.
 - ## Can I contribute in the App of Requirements community?
    - Yes.
 AOR is open source , if you want to contribute new ideas or enhance the performance & stability of this platform ypu can do this by our github repo.
 But making nsfw content or using this platform for un-ethical purpose is strictly prohibitted.
-- ## Does AOR have a mobile app?
-   - No.

 # Support Us